Dr Curtis Ziniel

 Dr Curtis Ziniel is a senior lecturer of Research Methods within the Liverpool Hope University Business School.
 He acquired his Bachelor's and Master's degrees from North Dakota State University and his PhD from the University of California at Riverside.
 He has received additional research methods training at Harvard University and the University of Michigan.
 Before coming to Hope University, he previously taught at the University of Oregon.
 His varied teaching experience includes classes in research methods, communication, politics, education, and business.
 His teaching at Hope has focused on research methods for both undergraduates and postgraduates.

 His research is focused on green market growth and organizational activity toward positive social change.
 He is co-lead of the Greening Markets Research Group (www.greeningmarkets.org).
-He is published in: Ethnic and Racial Studies; International Journal of Social Quality; International Public Management Journal; Business Ethics, the Environment & Responsibility; and Sage: Research Methods Cases.
+He is published in: International Public Management Journal; Business Ethics, the Environment & Responsibility; International Journal of Social Quality; International Journal of Sport Management and Marketing; Ethnic and Racial Studies; and Sage: Research Methods Cases.

 Bradley, T., Malki, I., Ziniel, C. and Ghalib, A. (2021) Mapping Localism, Resilience and Civic Activism in Response to the Covid-19 Pandemic.
 International Journal of Social Quality, 11(1/2), 145-175, https://doi.org/10.3167/IJSQ.2021.11010210.